Azure/terraform-cdk-constructs/API.md

 public addSecret(keyVaultSecretName: string, secretValue: string, expirationDate?: string, contentType?: string): void
 ```

+Creates a new secret within the Azure Key Vault.

+This method facilitates the storage of sensitive information in the form of a secret within the Key Vault.
+Secrets are protected items such as passwords, database connection strings, or any other piece of information
+that needs to be securely stored and accessed.
+This method allows setting additional properties such as
+expiration date and content type for better management and compliance.

 ###### `keyVaultSecretName`<sup>Required</sup> <a name="keyVaultSecretName" id="@microsoft/terraform-cdk-constructs.azure_keyvault.Vault.addSecret.parameter.keyVaultSecretName"></a>

 - *Type:* string

+The unique name for the secret within the Key Vault.

 ---